-This knowledge of our calling “to glory and virtue”, which we are taught by the Holy Spirit as we study the Holy Scriptures, makes us increasingly aware that we are the blessed recipients of the promised “all things that pertain unto life and godliness” through the work of God in our souls (v.3).
+This knowledge of our calling “to glory and virtue,” which we are taught by the Holy Spirit as we study the Holy Scriptures, makes us increasingly aware that we are the blessed recipients of the promised “all things that pertain unto life and godliness” through the work of God in our souls (v.3).

-“And beside this” (v.5), Peter continues with his teaching: seeing that God has given you so much, namely “all things that pertain to life and godliness” by his “divine power” (v.3), you should now, therefore, “giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity” (vv.5-7).
+“And beside this” (v.5), Peter continues with his teaching—seeing that God has given you so much, namely “all things that pertain to life and godliness” by his “divine power” (v.3)—you should now, therefore, “giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity” (vv.5-7).

-Here are seven evidences (or, marks) of God’s grace.
+Here are seven are evidences (or, marks) of God’s grace.
 As such, they must be gifted to us and worked within us by the Holy Spirit.
 Before we consider each in turn, let me emphasise this: we should not think that the links in Peter’s list are like degrees, levels or phases in the Christian life.
 We should seek to “add” all seven, or to improve ourselves by acquiring them, all at the same time.
 Each requires the growth of the others in order to its own growth.

-All mankind ought to recognise that the moral law of God defines what is the true moral standard.
+All mankind ought to recognise that God’s moral law defines what is the true moral standard.
 We should all endeavour to live a life of virtue—as defined by God’s moral law.
-But fallen human beings tend to rebel against God’s virtue—they scoff at it, despise it, seek to destroy it wherever they find it, and to replace it with their own code of morality—their own definition of what is virtuous.
+But fallen human beings tend to rebel against God’s virtue—they would rather keep any moral standard other than the full spiritual, holy, just and good law of God (see Psalms 14.1-3 and Romans 7.12; 8.7).
+Fallen men scoff at it, despise it, seek to destroy it wherever they find it, and to replace it with their own code of morality—their own definition of what is virtuous.

-Yours is not a true faith in Christ if you merely think inwardly that you are a Christian, while you do not repent of your sins and do not add virtue to your faith.
+Yours is not a true faith in Christ if you merely think inwardly that you are a Christian, while you do not repent of your sins and refuse to add virtue to your faith.
 If you have a real Christian faith in your heart—that is, if you truly place all your hope and trust in the Lord Jesus Christ for your own salvation—then you will increasingly evidence it in a virtuous lifestyle.
 Thus the apostle Peter sets before you God’s command: “add to your faith virtue.”

-Will you fear non-Christians, and flee to a deserted place in order to live away from the influences of men4?
-Will you hide away and socialise only with Christians (or, people who profess to be Christians)?
+Will you fear non-Christians, and flee to a deserted place in order to live away from the influences of men?4 Will you hide away and socialise only with Christians (or, with people who profess to be Christians)?
 Will you be coldly antisocial toward non-Christian neighbours, colleagues and acquaintances so that they never become aware that you are a Christian from observing the way you live?
 That kind of “invisible” or “hidden” life is the opposite of that to which Peter, and the Holy Spirit in his words, calls you to live.
 It’s not patently virtuous.

 In a word, add virtue to your faith.